-The Strength Block follows Strength Capacity and builds on it, kicking up the loading considerably.
+The Strength block follows Strength Capacity and builds on it, kicking up the loading considerably.
 This is when athletes will feel their lifts start to get heavy.
 The Strength block develops the potential for maximum recruitment of muscle fibers during a movement, setting the stage for quicker and more powerful strength feats in later blocks.
-Athletes will continue to build low-velocity strength by increasing the force production demanded from muscle fibers during each lift.
+Athletes will continue to build low-velocity strength by increasing the force produced by muscle fibers during each lift.
 But while the loads are heavy, the volume is light and the rest periods between movements are long—so athletes should not be exhausted by the end of the workout.
-Leaving a sweaty mess on the gym floor may feel productive, but may actually hinder what the Strength Block is trying to achieve.
+Leaving a sweaty mess on the gym floor may feel productive, but may actually hinder what the Strength block is trying to achieve.

-The best time to recalibrate your strength numbers is at the end of the Max Strength Block.
+The best time to recalibrate your Volt training program is at end of the Max Strength block.
 Why?
-We gradually increase the loading throughout the block, so the final day of your final week of Max Strength should be the day that your loads are the highest—and therefore the most accurate, in terms of recalibration data.
-For example, calibrating your strength numbers based off your hang clean 5RM will not yield as accurate results as calibrations based off a true 1RM in the movement.
-And because your body is best prepared to handle the heaviest loads at the end of the Max Strength Block, it is the best time to fine-tune your calibrations.
-Volt always includes at least one of the 3 main movements used to calibrate the entire program in the last week of Max Strength, and sets you up for success in bumping up those RM numbers to recalibrate the next block of your program.
+We gradually increase the loading throughout the block, so your final week of Max Strength should be when your loads are the highest—making your recalibration data more accurate.
+For example, recalibrating your Strength Numbers based off your hang clean 5RM will not yield as accurate results as calibrations based off a true 1RM in the movement.
+And because your body is best prepared to handle the heaviest loads at the end of the Max Strength block, it is the best time to fine-tune your recalibrations.
+Volt always includes at least one of the 3 main movements used to calibrate the entire program in the last week of Max Strength, and sets you up for success in bumping up those RM numbers to dynamically recalibrate the rest of your training program.

-You gotta learn how to produce force before you can learn to produce force quickly.
-While the preceding strength blocks will increase the number of muscle fibers being recruited for a movement, the Power Block is designed to increase the rate at which those fibers are recruited—also called the rate of force development, or RFD.
-The Power Block increases your muscles’ RFD through moderate loading at moderate volumes.
+You've got to learn how to produce force before you can learn to produce force quickly.
+While the preceding strength blocks will increase the number of muscle fibers being recruited for a movement, the Power block is designed to increase the rate at which those fibers are recruited—also called the rate of force development, or RFD.
+The Power block increases your muscles’ RFD through moderate loading at moderate volumes.
 Each repetition should be executed with control and precision, but with a focus on speed of movement.

-The Power Block helps to change an athlete’s entire performance in his or her sport.
+The Power block helps to change an athlete’s entire performance in his or her sport.
 In almost every scenario, the athlete that can get to the ball fastest, or get off the line fastest, or jump the highest or farthest will be the most successful.
-And the Power Block is designed to do exactly that: develop the speed within the strength of established movement patterns to give the Volt athlete a competitive edge.
+And the Power block is designed to do exactly that: develop speed within the strength of established movement patterns to give the Volt athlete a competitive edge.

 Muscular Endurance (END)

-The Muscular Endurance Block is designed to help our endurance athletes go the distance.
-As such, only athletes in sports that require high levels of muscular endurance (wrestling, swimming, cross country, marathon, triathlon, cycling, etc.) will see these blocks in their Volt training program.
+The Muscular Endurance block is designed to help our endurance athletes go the distance.
+As such, only athletes in sports that require high levels of muscular endurance (wrestling, swimming, cross country, marathon, triathlon, cycling, etc.) will see these blocks in their Volt training.

-When you lift lighter weights for many reps (with very short rest intervals between movements), your muscles will feel the "burn" of lactic acid buildup in the bloodstream during a set.
-By training strategically on this block, athletes will increase their muscles' ability to "buffer" this acidic buildup, helping them endure longer bouts of exercise at higher levels of intensity.
+When you perform a high volume of lightweight or bodyweight movements with short rest intervals between sets or circuits, your muscles will feel the "burn" of metabolite buildup in the bloodstream as your body works to supply energy to working muscles.
+By training strategically on this block, athletes will increase their muscles' ability to "buffer" this buildup, helping them endure longer bouts of exercise at higher levels of intensity.
 Essentially, training for muscular endurance helps athletes compete for longer distances at higher speeds.
 Endurance athletes will see this block more frequently nearing the start of their competitive season or endurance event, to help create maximum training transfer from the weight room to the mat, pool, field, or course.

 The important thing to take away from this post is that not one of these training protocols is new or incendiary.
 None of them is proprietary.
-There is no ego at stake in the training philosophies behind Volt’s programs—our terminology may differ slightly from others’, but the guiding science is the same.
-And that is: through the timely application of stress (in the form of volume and loading of movements) within a training session or phase, and the timely removal of stress at critical times (in the form of an Unload week), create a pattern of progressive overload that will develop strength, power, and speed.
+There is no ego at stake in the training philosophies behind Volt’s programs.
+Our terminology may differ slightly from others’, but the guiding science is the same: the timely application of stress (in the form of volume and loading of movements) within a training session or phase, and the timely removal of stress at critical times (in the form of an Unload week), creates a pattern of progressive overload that will develop strength, power, and speed.
 The science is there—it is up to you to get the most out of each and every training session.

 Learn more about Christye and read her other posts | @CoachChristye